NSO-developer/nso-ansible-demo/README.md

 # The `nso_config` module

 You can now create the corresponding configuration template and enforce the configuration.
-Paste buffer into `configure-device-tmpl.yaml` under the line with device name (remember the indentation again).
+Paste your buffer into `configure-device-tmpl.yaml` under the line with device name (and remember the indentation again).

 ```
 ansible-playbook -v configure-device-tmpl.yaml -e device=jnpr0